-If you want a video compressor with superior speed and efficiency in processing, then WonderFox HD Video Converter Factory Pro is a great option for you to consider.
-When dealing with the bulk of video files, you can use the Batch compression button to process multiple videos in one go.
-Also, this powerful batch video compressor allows you to compress video to less than 25MB by switching to a more advanced codec like H265 or VP9, or by changing the resolution, video bitrate, frame rate, etc. Besides, with its built-in trimming tool, you can shorten your video to decrease file size.
+If you want a video compressor with superior processing speed and efficiency, then look no further than WonderFox HD Video Converter Factory Pro.
+Coming with a Batch compression button, it can deal with multiple videos in one go.
+Also, this powerful batch video compressor allows you to compress video to less than 25MB by switching to a more advanced codec like H265 or VP9, or by changing the resolution, video bitrate, frame rate, etc. Besides, its built-in trimmer lets you shorten your video to decrease file size without losing quality.

 Launch HD Video Converter Factory Pro on your Windows desktop and select Converter.
 Next, click on the +Add Files button or simply drag and drop multiple videos into the compressor.

 On the right side of the workspace, click the output format image to unfold the output format list.
 There are five main categories (Video, 4K/HD, Web, Audio, and Device).
 Go to the Video category and choose the desired video format.

 You can choose advanced encoders like H265 profile (H265 for MP4 or H265 for MKV) profile to re-encode your video with a much smaller size file while preserving high quality.

 Cutting off unnecessary clips to shorten video length is a good way to go.
 Press the scissor-shaped icon on the toolbar.
 A trimmer window will open.
 Then drag the sliders on both ends to the desired timestamps.
 Alternatively, you can respectively input the Start and End time to make it more accurate.
 Once you’ve selected which part of the video should be trimmed, press the Trim button.